Christ the Redeemer is the most iconic landmark in Rio de Janeiro, Brazil.

 The second proposal, which would become the Christ the Redeemer statue, was submitted back in 1920.

 The statue of Christ with open arms was chosen as a symbol of Christ protecting the city of Rio de Janeiro.

 It’s estimated that the building of the statue cost around $250,000, which is the equivalent of over $3.5 million today.

 The design was created by local engineer Heitor da Silva Costa, and French sculptor Paul Landowski actually created it.

-Construction started back in 1922 and it took 9(!) years to completely finish the statue of Christ the Redeemer.
+Construction started back in 1922 and it took 9(!) years to finish the statue of Christ the Redeemer.